 AH: How old was she during that time that you knew her?

 BG: She must have been- I mean, Sid was 21, I guess she couldn’t have been much older.

 AH: Yeah.
 ‘Cuz I feel like in all of those pictures she looks older cuz she piles on the makeup.

 BG: She wore a lot of makeup, she was not attractive at all.
-She had a lot of makeup on, she was a little dumpy, you know, not really good figure.
+She had a lot of makeup on, she was a little dumpy, not really good figure.

-BG: And she was always whiny and nothing seemed to be going right and so, she wasn’t popular in that sense or anything, you know.
+BG: And she was always whiny and nothing seemed to be going right and so, she wasn’t popular in that sense or anything.
 She wasn’t attractive, she wasn’t fun, she wasn’t…

 BG: But like I say, she was a hooker with a heart of gold.
 She would take care of people.

 BG: And she certainly took care of Sid.
 Well now, whether that was a good thing or not depends on who you ask.
 Sid liked her a lot, Johnny Rotten hates her.
 She probably led to Sid’s downfall, it’s very hard to stop taking dope when your girlfriend’s encouraging it.